 4. Mobile technology is front and center.

 Nowadays, mobile is king.
 Just ask Google—more than half of search queries worldwide happens on phones.
 Which brings us to our next major knowledge management trend: mobile apps.
 Modern consumers like convenience and accessibility, and the same goes for employees.
 You’ll see more intranet software and knowledge management tools compatible with mobile.
 A mobile intranet software supports frontline workers and reaches your entire workforce.
 You can also add further customization with a white-label app that is designed to match your brand and goals.

 5. Visuals are replacing lists.

 Early versions of knowledge management software featured long lists, elaborate file names, and dense bodies of text that users had to sort through to uncover documents.
 Those days are in the past.
 Image-focused and effectively designed templates will be a big knowledge management trend for 2022.
 It’s all about easy navigation for the user to save time during the workday by finding information instantaneously.

 6. Integrated external communication.

 Between communicating, scheduling, and managing projects, many of today’s professionals find themselves juggling between multiple platforms just to stay on track and get the job done.
 External processes will always be necessary, but that doesn’t mean they can’t live in the same place as knowledge management.
 Intranet software eliminates the need to log into several applications.
 Users can work from an integrated suite that allows for all processes to be handled in one convenient space.

 7. Flexible and fine-grained permissions.

 Roles and permissions are important for many companies—they want to encourage knowledge sharing and creation, but they don’t want their intranet to be the Wild Wild West.
-As a result, knowledge management is shifting from control to cultivation, so that your team can share information organically, but with content governance.
+As a result, knowledge management strategies are shifting from control to cultivation, so that your team can share information organically, but with content governance.
 Amenable permission settings will be a knowledge management trend to keep your eye on.
 You’ll be able to empower employees to contribute to your knowledge base while monitoring quality with as much, or as little, supervision desired.

 8. Organized content through tags.